-Patients with severe to critical illness or who are moderately to severely immunocompromised:
+Patients with severe to critical illness and who are not moderately to severely immunocompromised:

-- At least 10 days and up to 20 days have passed since symptoms first appeared, - At least 24 hours have passed since last fever without the use of fever-reducing medications, and - Symptoms (e.g., cough, shortness of breath) have improved. - Consider consultation with infection control experts.
+- At least 10 days and up to 20 days have passed since symptoms first appeared, and - At least 24 hours have passed since last fever without the use of fever-reducing medications, and - Symptoms (e.g., cough, shortness of breath) have improved. - The test-based strategy for moderately to severely immunocompromised patients below can be used to inform the duration of isolation.